-The 17th Annual GERD Awareness Week was November 20-26, 2016.
+The 19th Annual GERD Awareness Week will be recognized November 18-24, 2018.
 Gastroesophageal reflux disease, or GERD, is a very common disorder.
 Each year around the week of Thanksgiving, IFFGD encourages people experiencing the symptoms, which may be GERD-related, to consult their physicians and to contact us to receive information and support regarding the condition.

 IFFGD first designated GERD Awareness Week in November 1999.
 The event is listed on the U.S. National Health Observances calendar.
 Health observances are days, weeks, or months devoted to promoting particular health concerns.
 Health professionals, teachers, community groups, and others can use these special times to sponsor health promotion events and stimulate awareness of health issues.

 The more we work together to raise awareness for GERD, the greater our ability to impact positive outcomes, such as additional research, increased educational opportunities, and improved patient care for the functional GI community.
 Here are a few things you can do to help educate others and raise awareness for GERD in your community:

 - Check out these commonly asked questions about GERD.

 - Download and share this free copy of our comprehensive GERD brochure to help others learn about the condition.

 - Download our free introductory packet on GERD.